qzed/pbpctrl/README.md

 ## TUI Extension

-A TUI wrapper `pbpctui` is provided in the `tui` directory.
+A TUI program `pbpctui` is provided in the `tui` directory.
 It uses `ratatui` to provide a visual interface for monitoring status and changing settings.

 ### Installation